-How AI is Helping Catch Animal Poachers
+How AI is Helping Catch Wildlife Animal Poachers

-Artificial Intelligence (AI)I is playing a crucial role in the fight against poaching in game reserves around the world
+Artificial Intelligence (AI)I is playing a crucial role in the fight against poaching wildlife in game reserves around the world

 Introduction

-The illegal wildlife trade is a significant global issue, particularly in regions like Africa, Cambodia, and South America, where poaching threatens many endangered species.
+The illegal wildlife trade is a significant global issue, particularly in regions like Africa, Asia and South America, where poaching threatens many endangered species.
 To combat this, conservationists are increasingly turning to artificial intelligence (AI) as a powerful tool.
 From fixed cameras hidden deep in the wilderness to drones patrolling the skies, AI is transforming how we safeguard wildlife.
 In addition, AI is being used to detect wildlife snares, a problem across many reserves.

 Fixed Cameras: Silent Sentries in the Wilderness